LLCampos/oop_with_ruby_project/README.md

 From what I remember (I built them 6 months ago), both of the games have bugs.

 Part of the curriculum of The Odin Project (http://www.theodinproject.com/ruby-programming/oop?ref=lc-pb)

+Update 13/05/2016 - I only really got OOP recently so this is probably pretty bad. :P